David Morgan and Mary Hinde

 Watertight – completed!

 Our slate roof required several areas of repairs, including the replacement of tiles and flashing.
-This was done in stages over three years, and now seems reasonably water-tight.
+This was done in stages over three years, and now seems reasonably water-tight (there will always be ongoing maintenance).

 An engineering report identified significant repairs and maintainence that was required to preserve the beautiful sandstone exterior walls of All Saints’.

-The impact of smog, jet fuel, attempted repairs from good hearted souls in previous generations and general age has take its toll.
+The impact of smog, jet fuel, attempted repairs from good hearted souls in previous generations and general age had take its toll.

 In May 2023 work was carried out on the East and South Walls, including the replacement of two capping crosses.
 This work was completed in October 2023.